phillemongithub/Web-Scrapping/README.md

-# Web-Scrapping
+# Web-Scraping
 Using Beautiful Soup to extract data (Single and Multiple tables)

 Html and html5 skills
 Basic Python

-Using Beautiful soup Library
+# Using Beautiful soup Library
 You need a URL
 request.get to extract the data in text html5lib parser